deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 An [oracle](#stakers-and-operators) with 2-out-of-3 signers reports onchain on the state of the beacon chain and the performance of the EtherFi validators.
 This information is critical to the functioning of the protocol and if manipulated could be used to mint excessive `eETH` and dilute users, or wrongfully rebase the token, leading to _loss of user funds_ and/or the _loss of unclaimed yield_.
 Once the oracle members submit a report, a [3-out-of-5 multisig](#security-council) has a limited 10 minutes window to cancel it, after which a [Depositor EOA](#security-council) can execute the corresponding actions through the `EtherFiAdmin`contract.

+New validators are created in two phases when enough `ETH` has been depositted.
+First, any 1-of-6 signers of the [ValidatorSpawner multisig](#security-council) can create validators and deposit 1 `ETH` to them using user depositted `ETH` in the `LiquidityPool`.
+The oracle then confirms the validity of the withdrawal credential and triggers the deposit of the remaining `ETH` (> 31 `ETH` per validator).
+The initial deposit is at risk of frontrunning and collusion between the signer and _Node Operator_, this is why deposits have to be confirmed by the oracle.
+In case of an attack, this would allow the signer and _Node Operator_ to steal the 1 `ETH` depositted for each validator.
+However, this is of limitted impact given that this concerns a minority of protocol funds.

 Contracts may also be paused without delay to prevent further deposits and withdrawals.
-In addition to that, user funds can be trapped in ether.fans NFTs with the possibility of adding withdrawal fees of up to 65 ETH per withdrawal.
+Different multisigs may resume the contracts.
+In addition to that, user funds can be trapped in ether.fans NFTs with the possibility of adding withdrawal fees of up to 65 `ETH` per withdrawal.

 > Upgradeability score: High